hepl-MAZY/smartcities/LED_neo/README.md

 ## Program

-The program will read the sound sensor value and if above threshold (10% of 8 bit ADC here), will display a random colored light.
+The program will read the sound sensor value and if the value is above the threshold (10% of 8 bit ADC here), it will display a random colored light.
 If value below threshold, no light will be shown.

 ## Addtionnal features